openedx/open-edx-proposals/oeps/oep-1.rst

 .. image:: oep-1/state-flow.png

-Please note that OEP statuses do not necessary coincide with the status of the Pull Request that contains the OEP.
+Please note that OEP statuses do not necessary coincide with the status of the pull request that contains the OEP.
 For example, OEPs that have been "Rejected" should still be merged, but should be marked as Rejected.
 This preserves the rationale and description of the OEP in the generated documentation.

 Likewise, an OEP that is in "Draft" may be merged to capture a set of edits, and to make the proposal more visible to community comment.
-From that point, additional Pull Requests can be opened to edit the "Draft" OEP, until it converges to being either "Accepted" or "Rejected".
+From that point, additional pull requests can be opened to edit the "Draft" OEP, until it converges to being either "Accepted" or "Rejected".

 OEP Maintenance